 Sherry: What are some of your secrets to success and how would you encourage readers to start a business?

 Le Yen: I think my upbringing.
 I was raised during the Vietnam War.
 I had fought battles to survive, immigrated to a new country twice, and faced cultural and social challenges along the way, including being bullied while I was in school.
-As a result of the hardships, I learned to be resilient and self – reliant.
+As a result of the hardships, I learned to be resilient and self–reliant.
 It is 30 years after opening Ecobel and I am unveiling a completely new side to my business that will complement the spas services perfectly.
-Ecobel Med Spa, still anchored in the Buckhead business community to this day.
+Ecobel Med Spa is still anchored in the Buckhead business community to this day.

-Le Yen is the owner of a woman owned business in the hypercompetitive health and wellness industry.
+Le Yen is the owner of a woman-owned business in the hypercompetitive health and wellness industry.
 Ecobel Med Spa is located at 2996 Grandview Ave NE #224, Atlanta, GA 30305, (404) 960-0812).
 The spa is open 10 am – 6 pm.
-Le Yen is available for one-on-one VIP consultations for anti-aging and hormone.
-For more information on Le Yen’s special events, speaking, workshop and training, contact E. Emmet Brady, brand strategist at 510-759-7624.
+Le Yen is available for one-on-one VIP consultations for anti-aging and hormones.
+For more information on Le Yen’s special events, speaking, workshop and training, contact E. Emmet Brady, the brand strategist at 510-759-7624.